yasiryagi/helpdesk/roles/storage-lead/README.md

 ```

 ## Set Vouchers Limits
-Starting with `sumer`, the Storage Lead is also responsible for handling channel owners quotas.
+Starting with `Sumer`, the Storage Lead is also responsible for handling channel owners' quotas.
 If requested, and approved, this can (for now) only be done by using the [extrinsics tab](https://testnet.joystream.org/#/extrinsics) (which requires you to enable the "Fully featured" view in settings), and selecting `dataDirectory`.

 Note that the quotas are on the `channel` level, not `member`.
 You can also check the current voucher limits in the [chain state tab](https://testnet.joystream.org/#/chainstate).